 The Horizon Nurse Residency (Horizon) Program is an ANCC accredited, evidence-based nurse residency program.
 It’s designed to guide new graduate nurses by bridging the divide between nursing education and nursing practice.
 The program offers training within hospital units including the ICU setting, hematology-oncology, Emergency Department, and the ICU Float Pool, with the duration varying by unit of hire.

-- Be graduates of an accredited (AACN or CCNE) BSN program
+- Be graduates of an accredited (ACEN or CCNE) BSN program

 - Have a Florida RN license by the date of their panel interview

 - Fulfill a three-year agreement in the unit for which they are hired, and three years within the organization

 The Horizon Nurse Residency Program focuses on several learning styles which include: